theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-01-python-imports.md

 # How installing a package effects how its imported
 When you install a package via `pip`, the top-level package is placed in one of the standard directories of the `PYTHONPATH`, and is importable under that package's name.

-For the above examples, `project_root` would be what can be imported, once the `project_root` is installed.
+For the above examples, `some_project` would be what can be imported, once the `some_project` is installed.

-This also means that `project_root` is accessible from anywhere, since it will always live on that interpreter's `PYTHONPATH` it can be discovered.
+This also means that `some_project` is accessible from anywhere, since it will always live on that interpreter's `PYTHONPATH` it can be discovered.